williamvds/website/content/blog/softwareIUse.md

 While I was on macOS at work, I tried using [chunkwm](https://koekeishiya.github.io/chunkwm) to recreate the tiling window manager experience.
-However, macOS being what it is, getting the window manager set up was a frustrating task, and I never got it working reliably and how I wanted it.
+However, getting the window manager set up was a frustrating task, and I never got it working reliably and how I wanted it.
 Minor inconveniences like compulsory desktop transition animations and key-binding limitations quickly add up to make a miserable experience.
 chunkwm's author has more recently released a new window manager:
 [yabai](https://github.com/koekeishiya/yabai).
 Hopefully that provides a better experience, but for now, I just try to avoid macOS as much as possible.